 When dogs were wild, they devoted much of their daily activity to hunting.
 For about 3,000 years after domestication, dogs ate whatever food was left for them at the end of the humans meal…the scraps!
 Today dogs don’t have to scavenge for food and mealtime means a lot to them.
 They care about the flavor and texture of their food!

 Prepare a home cooked meal for your dog once in a while (or even all of the time)…would you like to eat the same thing everyday?
 Try this!
 Once a week cook up a “soup” of broth, rice, and veggies (none in the list below please) and add to their food.
-Add cooked meats and swap types of broth, grains and veggies weekly for variation…Lilly and Daisy lick their plates!
-I’ve created this delicious and healthy recipe for my girls and they love it!
-They have this on their birthdays – we throw a few candles in it and sing 🙂 My two-legged guys love it too so it’s a REAL family meal!
+Add cooked meats and swap different types of broth, grains and veggies weekly for variation…Sydney licks her plate!
+I’ve created this delicious and healthy recipe for my girl and she loves it on her birthday – we throw a few candles in it and sing 🙂

 People food that dogs should not eat: chocolate, avocados, grapes, raisins, onions, garlic, alcohol, raw yeast dough, coffee, tea, macadamia nuts, candy and gum

 - Gather Ingredients

 - 2 lbs. ground turkey